Girl, 4, dies after tragic incident at Waterworld

 Waterworld will remain closed on Tuesday "out of respect for the family", the water park said.

+“Then I saw the air ambulance land on Autobrite Direct car park, with the paramedics running back towards Waterworld.
+I hope everyone’s okay.
+It looks very serious from there being so many police and ambulances present at the scene."

+Another witness told the outlet: "I'm not sure what's happened, but it seems major!"

-"It is with great sadness that we learned of this little girl's passing this evening," a spokesperson said.
+The Waterworld statement continued: "It is with great sadness that we learned of this little girl's passing this evening.

 "All our thoughts are with her family and loved ones during these extremely difficult times.